angular/angular/aio/content/guide/creating-libraries.md

 ### Use TypeScript path mapping for peer dependencies

-Angular libraries should list all `@angular/*` dependencies as peer dependencies.
+Angular libraries should list any `@angular/*` dependencies the library depends on as peer dependencies.
 This ensures that when modules ask for Angular, they all get the exact same module.
 If a library lists `@angular/core` in `dependencies` instead of `peerDependencies`, it might get a different Angular module instead, which would cause your application to break.